-The study results were compelling, demonstrating:
+The study results were remarkable, demonstrating:

 - Through concentrating and trapping the two drugs in the tumor, the Nanocell dramatically inhibited tumor growth in mice and extended survival time compared to other drugs and drug combinations.

 - Greater efficacy was observed when both drugs were delivered within the Nanocell compared to the individual drugs administered in combination, illustrating the advantage of using the Nanocell to deliver combinations of drugs.

 - Furthermore, data on white blood cell counts indicated that the Nanocell format also offers a safety advantage compared to positive controls.

 - Lastly, data in the Nature paper demonstrated that the unique format of the Nanocell has the potential to overcome resistance mechanisms of cancer.